lnx66/agents-for-openbb/README.md

-**Note: If you're looking to get started quickly, we suggest running one of the example copilots included as part of this repository, and adding it as a custom copilot to OpenBB Terminal (each example copilot includes instructions on how to run them).
+**Note: If you're looking to get started quickly, we suggest running one of the example copilots included as part of this repository, and adding it as a custom copilot to the OpenBB app (each example copilot includes instructions on how to run them).
 Cloning and modifying an example copilot is a great way to build a custom copilot.**

 ## The Copilot protocol is stateless

 The most important concept to understand is that the copilot protocol is _stateless_.
-This means that every request from OpenBB Terminal to your copilot will include all previous messages (such as AI completions, human messages, function calls, and function call results) in the request payload.
+This means that every request from the OpenBB app to your copilot will include all previous messages (such as AI completions, human messages, function calls, and function call results) in the request payload.

 This means it is not necessary for your custom copilot to maintain any state between requests.
 It should simply use the request payload to generate a response.

-OpenBB Terminal is solely responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.
+The OpenBB app is solely responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.

-## Handling requests from OpenBB Terminal
+## Handling requests from the OpenBB app

-OpenBB Terminal will make POST requests to the `query` endpoint defined in your `copilots.json` file (more on this later).
+The OpenBB app will make POST requests to the `query` endpoint defined in your `copilots.json` file (more on this later).
 The payload of this request will contain data such as the current conversation's messages, any explicitly-added context, information about widgets on the currently-active dashboard, URLs to